 - Look to include omega-9 and omega-3 fatty acids

 - Saturated fats are more or less neutral, but don’t let intake get out of control

 Now that you know which are the healthier fats I’m referring to, we should get back to the point, why you may want to add more fat to your diet.
 Now keep in mind, this doesn't mean add more fat to an already high fat diet.
 I'm simply spreaking to those who try to avoid fats at all costs.
 Fat does a few things psychologically that can have some positive impacts on our eating.
 First, fat usually tastes good in meals.
 Second, fat digests slowly, thus keeping us feeling full for longer.

 Metabolically, chronically increased fat intake will lead to some changes.
 After a few weeks, your body will be much more efficient at utilizing fat as an energy source throughout the day and during exercise.
 This has two benefits:

 - During exercise, increased fat oxidation has a glycogen sparing effect.
-Consequently, your conditioning may improve.
+Consequently, your conditioning may improve (assuming you are still providing adequate carbohydrate at the right time).
 If combined with a subsequent, well-timed carbohydrate load, you may position yourself for the performance of your life.